 We would like to compare our inferred grammar from sets of different sizes to the original, true, ideal grammar which represents the species.
 However, such a graph grammar is not known.
-In the first experiment, as an original grammar we adopted the grammar inferred from the last set.
+In the first experiment we adopted as an original grammar the grammar inferred from the last set.
 From each set we infer four grammar productions which score the highest in the evaluation.
 We compute the error (distance) of an inferred grammar to the grammar inferred from the set with all networks.
-The computation of an error is the same as that described in Section 5.4.
-The error is the minimal number of edges, vertices, and labels required to be changed or removed to transform the structure of graph productions from one grammar to another.
+The computation of an error is the same as it is described in section 5.4 on Learning Curves.
+The error is the minimal number of edges, vertices, and labels required to be change or removed to transform the structure of graph productions from one grammar to the other.
 In figures we refer to it as #transformations.
-In Fig. 10 we show the results of the experiment.
-Each value in Fig. 10 is an average from three runs.
+In Figure 9 we show the results of the experiment.
+Every value in the Figure 9 is an average from three runs.
 In every run we randomly shuffle the networks over 11 sets such that sets are different in every run.
-In Fig. 11 we show the graph grammar inferred from a set of thirty and a set of one hundred and ten graphs of Picrophilus torridus (pto).
+In Figure 10 we show the graph grammar inferred from a set of thirty and a set of one hundred and ten graphs of Picrophilus torridus (pto).

 The experiments on the biological network domain give us insight into the performance of the algorithm and to the biological networks.
-Examining Fig. 10 we notice that some species, like dme, have a very regular set of biological networks.
+Examining Figure 9 we notice that some species, like dme, have a very regular set of biological networks.
 Increasing the size of the set does not change the inferred grammar.
-Whereas in other species, like xcc, the set of biological networks is very diverse resulting in significant changes in the curve.
+While in other species, like xcc, the set of biological networks is very diverse resulting in significant changes on the curve.
 Several curves, pto, pho, efa, gradually decrease with the last values being zero.
-This shows us that our algorithm performed well, and with an increasing number of graphs in the input set we find a grammar which does not change more with increased number of graphs, which indicates that the grammar found represents the input set well.
-The very bottom chart in Fig. 10 shows the average change.
-We see that with an increasing number of graphs in the input sets the curve declines to zero, which says that with an increasing number of graphs we infer a more accurate grammar.
+It shows us that our algorithm performed well and with increasing number of graphs in the input set we find the grammar which does not change more with increased number of graphs which indicates that grammar found represents the input set well.
+The very bottom chart in Figure 9 shows the average change.
+We see that with the increasing number of graphs in the input sets the curve declines to zero which tells us that with the increasing number of graphs we infer more accurate grammar.